-There are usually a few different accommodation types to pick from, including houses, bungalows and apartments.
+There are usually a few different accommodation types to pick from, including houses, retirement bungalows and apartments.
 Right now, the majority of UK retirement villages can be found in history-rich areas with picturesque settings.

 A retirement village differs from sheltered housing through its offering of premium facilities in a desirable location - which can make it a more expensive alternative.
 While this tends to be operated by local authorities, housing associations and charities, retirement villages are often bought or rented.
 Similar to sheltered housing is warden controlled housing.
 This is a form of accommodation for people with limited elderly care needs.

 Fed up with doing the washing up, don’t want to travel 40+ minutes to go for a swim or have an urge to take up tennis.
 If any of these apply to you, then a retirement village could be your calling.

 Retirement villages are broadly aimed at over 55s who are looking for independence and support where needed.

 Retirement villages are designed to let you stay firmly in control while having everything on your doorstep; giving you the opportunity to maintain independence and freedom in the knowledge that help is on hand for everyday chores if desired.
 Retirement living gives you an excellent opportunity to socialise with like-minded people in a safe and secure environment.

 One of the most appealing draws to retirement villages is the reassurance that if you need any extra support, it’s there, giving you and your family peace of mind.

 To better answer whether or not a retirement village is for you, we’ve looked at the advantages and disadvantages of this property type.

 In a retirement village, you can choose the level of support that’s required, depending on your individual needs.
 This is because a range of different care needs can be catered to.